 Odd-even pricing takes charm pricing to the next level, with the understanding that prices ending in even numbers are sometimes the best strategy.
 Since some prices ending in odd numbers seem like bargains, pricing at even numbers can help establish more value.

 For many independent businesses like consultants, photographers, and graphic designers, even pricing can be the best option to show that you have straightforward, transparent pricing.
-Especially if you use longer prices, even numbers can highlight your value.
+Especially if you use longer prices, even numbers can highlight your value and improve trust.

 Artificial time constraints

 With this method, you have to have a great marketing plan in place to promote the limited-time offer.
+You also need to use this method as a short-term strategy.
+If you overuse it, people will catch on to the fact that there isn’t a time constraint in your offering after all.
 Make sure the offer and timeline are both communicated across your social profiles, website, email newsletters, and any other channels you use.

 People generally want what they can’t have.
 That’s why millions of people around the world wait in cold weather for the release of the iPhone or even sleep in front of the store to be the first ones to own a new pair of Jordans.
 Black Friday works so well because you know that you want to be able to get this deal again for at least another year.
 Not necessarily because it is such a great deal.